 I felt completely awful about myself when going through postpartum obsessive-compulsive disorder.
 Full of shame and guilt and ickiness.
 If there was a place lower than Hell, further South than Antarctica, darker than a black hole, I was there.
 I needed someone to help me see that rather than being weak and defective, I was strong.
 I didn’t feel strong, yet I was.
 Because as sick as I was I still tried to make it through each day the best I could.
 Even though I was violently ill, I made the effort to hold it together as much as I could to care for my baby, with breaks of falling apart in between.
-Looking back on it now, and knowing as many of you as I know who have been throughperinatal mood and anxiety disordersor are going through them, I seeyou as strong, beautiful women who are growing, albeit painfully, into strong, beautiful mothers.
-You are my Warrior Moms.
+Looking back on it now, and knowing as many of you as I now know who have been through perinatal mood and anxiety disorders or are going through them right this minute, I see you as strong, beautiful women who are growing, albeit painfully, into strong, beautiful mothers.

-Thus the inspiration for the Postpartum Progress logo:
+Thus the inspiration for our logo, the Warrior Mom logo®: